DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 Two turnouts are used in this first stage of our RMFT layout to allow trains to enter and exit the station siding, or continue along the main track.

-For further reading on turnouts, you can refer to the :ref:`ex-rail/ex-rail-reference:turnouts` section of the EX-RAIL reference and :ref:`reference/software/command-reference:defining (setting up) a turnout` in the DCC++ EX Command reference.
+For further reading on turnouts, you can refer to the :ref:`ex-rail/ex-rail-reference:turnouts` section of the EX-RAIL reference and :ref:`reference/software/command-reference:defining (setting up) a turnout` in the DCC-EX Command reference.

 Turnout definitions
 ___________________